zooi6811/compvision/README.md

 # compvision

-Drawcode folder contains the relevant code for final MediaSketch interactive drawing board design.
+Drawcode folder contains the source code files for final MediaSketch interactive drawing board design.
+Running the main.py file generates the final product, which works best on Python 3.12.